 Excel allows you to place many different types of graphics objects within your worksheets.
 One common type of graphic object is a line or arrow.
 When you first insert lines or arrows into your worksheet, Excel places them using a thin line.
 You may want to change the width of the line used, as well as the style of line or arrow.

-You make the desired changes by using the tools available on the Format tab of the ribbon.
-(This tab is visible only after you select the line you previously placed in the worksheet.)
+You make the desired changes by using the tools available on the Shape Format tab of the ribbon.
+(In older versions of Excel it may be called the Format tab.
+The tab is visible only after you select the line you previously placed in the worksheet.)
 Click the Shape Outline option in the Shape Styles group.
-You'll see a palette that includes the following options:
+You'll see a drop-down list that includes the following options:

 • Weight.
 Use this option to specify a line width.